juanedi/fifatum/README.md

 ### Database

-By default, the application tried to connect to a postgres server at localhost:5000.
+By default, the application tries to connect to a postgres server at localhost:5432.
 The database can be created using [Docker compose](https://docs.docker.com/compose/) as follows:

 ```
 $ docker-compose up -d